-The new time-travelling sci-fi flick from Rian Johnson (who brought us the fantastic Brick and The Brothers Bloom) features Joseph Gordon-Levitt as a professional hitman called a ‘looper’, who must track down his future self Bruce Willis.
+The new time-traveling sci-fi flick from Rian Johnson (who brought us the fantastic Brick and The Brothers Bloom) features Joseph Gordon-Levitt as a professional hitman called a ‘looper’, who must track down his future self Bruce Willis.

 A strange premise, and one that can easily ‘fry your brain’ (as one character puts it) when you think about it too much.
 Looper is smart and new, while keeping to the same sci-fi tricks that will keep genre fans enticed.
-Johnson decides to depart from the white, pristine vision of the future for a dirty, almost-apocalyptic and poverty-stricken future that is reminiscent of older sci-fi films like Blade Runner and beautifully done.
+Johnson decides to depart from the white, pristine vision of the future for a dirty, almost-apocalyptic and poverty-stricken future that is reminiscent of older sci-fi films like Blade Runner and is beautifully done.

 The world that Joe (JGL) inhabits is actually pretty close to ours.
 Technology hasn’t jumped all that far.
-The most ‘out-of-this-world’ we get is a hover-bike, an automated crop duster and some cool looking mobile phones (which aren’t featured prominently, they’re more of an aside that we see in a few scenes and they’re all the better for it).
+The most ‘out-of-this-world’ we get is a hover-bike, an automated crop duster and some cool-looking mobile phones (which aren’t featured prominently, they’re more of an aside that we see in a few scenes and they’re all the better for it).
 Time travel hasn’t even been invented by this point, it’s not until 30 years in the future that it’s sorted out, as you may have guessed from trailers.

 Looper decides to avoid the questions about society and poverty, it’s merely a backdrop to all that occurs.
 The homeless are everywhere and murders, gunshots and crime seem to be an everyday occurrence.
 At one point we catch a glimpse that maybe JGL’s Joe has worries about this kind of society, but that’s quickly dismissed.
 If anything, it’s where Looper falls down.
 We see a few avenues of plot opening up, but they aren’t really followed.